 Participation in Regular Faculty Meetings.
 MFT faculty meetings are held weekly during Fall and Winter Semesters and as needed during Spring and Summer Terms.
 Full-time faculty are expected to attend these meetings, while adjunct faculty and supervisors are invited to attend.
+Topics of discus-69 | MFT Handbook 2023 interested in the polices regarding academic performance.
+Please take time to review all the information in this chapter.

-Topics of discussion in meetings include curriculum, supervision, clinic procedures, program policies, and student progress.
-Elected student representatives from the MS and PhD program are also invited to these meetings.
+sion in meetings include curriculum, supervision, clinic procedures, program policies, and student progress.
+Elected student representatives from the MS and PhD program are also invited to these meetings when there is a need, otherwise they are not required to attend weekly.
 When changes in curriculum, policy, educational outcomes, or other MFT program matters are being considered, they are first discussed and then voted upon with each faculty member having a vote, and majority vote determining the decision.

 Participation in MFT Faculty Retreats.
 Faculty retreat meetings occur each year, usually in May and August.
 During the meeting, faculty review the program's educational outcomes and discuss data related to the outcomes, as well as feedback from communities of interest (students, graduates, supervisors, and faculty).
 When there is evidence of a problem or obstacle, potential changes are first discussed and then voted upon with each faculty member have a vote, and majority vote determining the decision.